Staying in Thailand’s vibrant capital

 Casa Luna

 Breakfast is fresh and varied.
-However, the real highlight is Pong – the warm and attentive host who goes out of her way helping guests with just about anything.
+However, the real highlight is Pong – the warm and attentive host who goes out of her way to help guests with just about anything.

-Just a short walk from Phetchaburi Road, the MRT and plenty of cafes and street food, it’s easy to explore Bangkok from Casa Luna while returning to a peaceful base at the end of the day.
+Just a short walk from Phetchaburi Road, the MRT and plenty of cafés and street food, it’s easy to explore Bangkok from Casa Luna and return to a peaceful base at the end of the day.

 See prices and availability at Casa Luna here (adlink).

-Truthfully, there isn’t one “best” area to stay in Bangkok – it really depends on what you’re after!
+But truthfully, there isn’t the one and only best area to stay in Bangkok – it really depends on what you’re after!

-- Backpackers & solo travellers: Khao San Road – Budget stays, lively nightlife and close to the historic temples.
+- Backpackers and solo travellers: Khao San Road – Budget stays, lively nightlife and close to the historic temples.

-- Shopping & modern city life: Siam – Huge malls, central location and easy transport.
+- Shopping and modern city life: Siam – Huge malls, central location and easy transport.

-- Cosmopolitan vibe & nightlife: Sukhumvit – Restaurants, bars and BTS access for getting around fast.
+- Cosmopolitan vibe and nightlife: Sukhumvit – Restaurants, bars and BTS access for getting around fast.

 - Business meets leisure: Silom – Green spaces near Lumpini Park, rooftop bars and artsy corners by the river.